-Five Things You Need to Know This Weekend: 'Fantasy Footsteps' and the Craft Affair
+Five Things You Need to Know This Weekend: Craft Fairs, Pancakes and More

 Your daily dose of Patch knowledge.